 Brands that resonate and show direction to the masses through brand stories and brand activities become inscribed in our culture.
 These brands, by creating an identity for themselves, provide identity to members of society.
 Brands in today’s world are not inanimate “things” but thriving entities with identities and personalities that allow customers to express themselves through consumption.
 As such, to attract customers and make them actively participate in varied branding activities, brands should have a strong story that customers can easily identify and relate to.
 Such a story would not only provide authenticity to the brand but allow customers to express their own unique sense of self through their purchase or association.

 Psychological research demonstrates that brands are durable because people are cognitive misers.
 Our modern society is overloaded with information, and the average person receives far more information than one can possibly digest properly.
 Therefore, people seek to simplify the world by relying on a variety of heuristics to minimize the amount of information processing needed to make reasonable decisions.
-There is far more noise than signal in today’s multimedia world to expect a customer’s full attention at all times.
+There is far more noise than signal in today’s multimedia world competing for customer’s attention.
 Audiences need something more enduring and unique than product features to grasp on to.

 Humans are creatures of evolution and storytelling is at the centre of how we share ideas that matter and build relationships for survival.

 Great brand stories that resonate with consumers and touch their lives in some way can be defined by a single word such as freedom (Harley-Davidson), power (BMW), design (Apple), elegance (Dior), imagination (Lego), beauty (Estee Lauder) or safety (Volvo).
 These brand stories offer consumers a good reason to elevate the brand beyond a mere utilitarian role in the market.
 While logic opens the mind, emotions open the wallet.